 This process does take a little follow-up to acclimate.
-For the first day I suggest removing cover and heating pad to allow your new seedlings to adjust to light.
+For the first day, I suggest removing cover and heating pad to allow your new seedlings to adjust to the light.
 The second day, check for moisture and add water if needed.
-Then open cover during daylight hours.
-Return to regular schedule.
+Then open the cover during daylight hours.
+Return to the regular schedule.

-If temperature expect to be at least 65 degrees, your plants will love having a night out, but won't appreciate the stress of heavy due or rain yet due to immature fraility.
+- Outdoors: If you expect the temperature to be at least 65 degrees, your plants will love having a night out, but won't appreciate the stress of heavy due or rain yet due to immature fraility.

-Return to house in evening for temperatures below 65, and follow the Nighttime process.
+Return to the house in the evening for temperatures below 65, and follow the nighttime process.